biocore/qiime/doc/scripts/truncate_fasta_qual_files.rst

 	**[REQUIRED]**

 	-f, `-`-fasta_fp
-		Fasta file.
-Needed to test for congruety between the number of nucleotides in the fasta file and quality scores in the qual file.
+		Input fasta filepath to be truncated.
 	-q, `-`-qual_fp
-		Quality score file used to generate histogram data.
+		Input quality scores filepath to be truncated.
 	-b, `-`-base_pos
 		Nucleotide position to truncate the fasta and quality score files at.